Rational curves on compact K\"ahler manifolds: Introduction

-While \eqref{notnaivecase} and Conjecture \ref{conjectureBDPP} imply immediately that $Z$ is uniruled it is not obvious if we can choose the rational curves to be $\alpha$-trivial.
-If $Z'$ was projective and $\pi^* \alpha|_Z$ an $\R$-divisor class we could argue as in \cite[Prop.7.12]{HP13a} using Araujo's description of the mobile cone \cite[Thm.1.3]{Ara10}.
-In the K\"ahler case we need a new argument: let $Z' \rightarrow Y$ be the MRC-fibration (cf. Remark \ref{remarkMRC}) and let $F$ be a general fibre.
+While \eqref{notnaivecase} and Conjecture \ref{conjectureBDPP} imply immediately that $Z$ is uniruled it is a priori not clear if we can choose the rational curves to be $K_X$-negative (or even $\alpha$-trivial): for the simplicity of notation, let us suppose that $Z$ is smooth.
+If $Z$ was projective and $\alpha|_Z$ an $\R$-divisor class we could argue as in \cite[Prop.7.11]{HP16} using Araujo's description of the mobile cone \cite[Thm.1.3]{Ara10}.
+In the K\"ahler case we need a new argument: let $Z \rightarrow Y$ be the MRC-fibration (cf. Remark \ref{remarkMRC}) and let $F$ be a general fibre.
 Arguing by contradiction we suppose that $F$ is not covered by $\alpha$-trivial rational curves.
-Using a positivity theorem for relative adjoint classes (Theorem \ref{theoremdirectimage2}) we know that $K_{Z'/Y} + \pi^* \alpha|_Z$ is pseudoeffective if $K_F+ (\pi^* \alpha|_Z)|_F$ is pseudoeffective.
-Since $(\pi^* \alpha|_Z)|_F$ is nef the last property is likely to hold if we replace $(\pi^* \alpha|_Z)|_F$ by $\lambda (\pi^* \alpha|_Z)|_F$ for some $\lambda \gg 0$.
-Somewhat surprisingly this is not quite trivial and leads to an interesting technical problem (Problem \ref{problembound}) related to the Nakai-Moishezon criterion for $\R$-divisors by Campana and Peternell \cite{CP90}.
+A positivity theorem for relative adjoint classes (Theorem \ref{theoremdirectimage2}) shows that $K_{Z/Y} + \alpha|_Z$ is pseudoeffective if $K_F+ \alpha|_F$ is pseudoeffective.
+Since $K_Y$ is pseudoeffective by Conjecture \ref{conjectureBDPP} this implies that $K_Z+\alpha|_Z$ is pseudoeffective, a contradiction to \eqref{notnaivecase}.

+Thus we are left to show that $K_F+ \alpha|_F$ is pseudoeffective, at least up to replacing $\alpha|_F$ by $\lambda \alpha|_F$ for some $\lambda \gg 0$.
+Since $\alpha|_F$ is not a rational cohomology class this is a non-trivial property related to the Nakai-Moishezon criterion for $\R$-divisors by Campana and Peternell \cite{CP90}.
 Using the minimal model program for the projective manifold $F$ and Kawamata's bound on the length of extremal rays \cite[Thm.1]{Kaw91} we overcome this problem in Proposition \ref{propositionboundedpseff}.
-Applying Conjecture \ref{conjectureBDPP} one more time to the base $Y$ we finally obtain that $K_{Z'} + \lambda \pi^* \alpha|_Z$ is pseudoeffective for some $\lambda \gg 0$.
-In view of \eqref{notnaivecase} this yields the main theorem.